amrkhaledccd/scalable-push-notifications/README.md

 # Scalable Push Notifications
-Developing a facebook like notifications using springboot, server sent events, Redis and reactJS
+Developing a facebook like notifications using springboot, server sent events and reactJS

 # Screenshots
 ![Screenshot](screenshot1.png)